 Applicants must be recognized by the Internal Revenue Service as 501(c)3 public charities or operate under a public charity fiduciary.
 Public charities include community-based organizations, schools and educational institutions, and other types of public-serving groups.
 Government entities are also eligible to apply.

-Proposed project impact must occur in Philadelphia or Camden.
+Proposed projects must occur in the cities of Philadelphia or Camden.

 Review Criteria

 Proposals will be judged on the criteria below.
 Applicants should address these criteria in their narrative responses to the application questions.